4 Best Glute Exercises

 Image of Pelvis with a weak gluteus medius

 Gluteus medius weakness related to knee pain is especially prevalent in adolescent female athletes.
-As the pelvis expands during female development, the stress on the glutes increase.
+As the pelvis expands during female development, the stress on the glutes increases.
 The gluteal muscles must work harder to maintain proper leg and knee position with running and jumping.
 That’s why it is so important to make them strong!

 There are 3 Gluteal muscles that work together with smaller muscles to move the hips and stabilize the pelvis.
 The three include, Gluteus Minimus, Gluteus Medius, and Gluteus Maximus.
 This article will give you the best exercises to work these three Gluteal Muscles.